 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
 The schedule of revenue and expenditures - actual compared to budget, schedule of expenditures - actual compared to budget, and schedule of cash receipts and disbursements, which are the responsibility of management, are presented for purposes of additional analysis and are not a required part of the financial statements.
 Such information is the responsibility of management and, except for that portion marked "unaudited," was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 That information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, that information marked "unaudited" has not been subjected to the auditing procedures applied in the audit of the financial statements and procedures in relation to the financial statements are say on the financial statements and procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, that information marked "unaudited" has not been subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we do not express an opinion or provide any assurance on it.
+In our opinion, that information marked "unaudited" has not been subjected to the auditing procedures applied in the audit of the financial statements and procedures in relation to the financial statements are sa whole.
+The information marked "unaudited" has not been subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we do not express an opinion or provide any assurance on it.